 1. Remove the spark plug leads.
 Pull the rubber boots off the spark plugs.

 2. Remove the spark plugs to inspect.

-Replace spark plug if electrode is worn, threads of seal area are corroded, or the insulator is rough, cracked, broken, blistered, or fouled.
+3. Replace the spark plug if the electrode is worn; the insulator is rough, cracked, broken, or blistered; or if the precious metal is not visible on the spark plug electrode.